A guide on German student visas and immigration requirements for those who plan to study in Germany or carry out academic research.

 If you plan to study in Germany, some nationalities require a German student visa before entering the country.
 This guide explains the requirements to study in Germany and how to apply for a German student visa.

 German student visa requirements to study in Germany

-EU/EEA/Swiss students don’t need a visa to live and study in Germany but most other people will.
+EU/EEA/Swiss citizens moving to Germany don’t need a visa to study in the country but most other people will.

 If you want to study in Germany for up to 90 days – on a summer German language course, for example – you may not need a visa depending on your nationality.
 See this Federal Foreign Office list of countries with a visa requirement to find out if you need one.
 If you need one, you’ll need to apply for a Schengen visa through a German embassy or consulate.
 A Schengen visa covers 26 different European countries; see Expatica’s complete guide to German visas and permits for more information.